dmachard/extensiveautomation-server/README.md

 ![](https://github.com/ExtensiveAutomation/extensiveautomation-server/workflows/Docker%20Image/badge.svg)

 **ExtensiveAutomation** enable you to create custom workflows to automate your project.
- - workflows must be defined with YAML file
  - a workflow is the combination of differents actions.
- - an action is individual python code source with parameters.
+ - an action is individual python code source with enriched parameters.

 ## Table of contents
 * [Server Installation](#installation)